How to set up ExpressVPN on Apple TV

 4. Use AirPlay to stream on Apple TV

-For those are using the all range of Apple devices, there is a final easy alternative to use ExpressVPN on your Apple TV.
-AirPlay is a useful feature that enable you to cast and mirror content from one device to another.
+For those are using the whole range of Apple devices, there is a final easy alternative to use ExpressVPN on your Apple TV.
+AirPlay is a useful feature that enables you to cast and mirror content from one device to another.
 You simply need to unlock the content on your smartphone or laptop, for then enjoying it on your TV.

 All you need is download the Express VPN app to your iPhone or Mac and an active Wi-Fi connection.
 Open the streaming service on your device and choose what you want to watch.
 Tap on the AirPlay icon and link it to your Apple TV.
 It couldn't be easier!